-Dr. Kemball is the Director of Business Development for the NAIT Boreal Research Institute.
+Dr. Kemball is the Director of Business Development for the NAIT Centre for Boreal Research.
 In this role Kevin works in a collaborative environment to support applied research in Alberta.
 Kevin is responsible for implementing the strategic direction and integration of NAIT’s boreal applied research to meet the needs of industry and Albertans.
 Kevin is a Professional Biologist with a background in biology (B.Sc.), forestry (M.Sc.), and a Ph.D. in ecology.
 Kevin has over 17 years of experience working in the boreal forest.
 His work focused primarily on environmental impact assessments, wetland restoration and construction, GHG quantification and project development.

 Dr. Amanda Schoonmaker, NSERC Industrial Research Chair for Colleges in Boreal Reclamation and Reforestation

 Was named NSERC Industrial Research Chair in Boreal Reclamation and Reforestation in 2015.
 She received a PhD in Forest Biology and Management (University of Alberta) and a BScF in Forest Sciences (University of British Columbia).
 Amanda and her team develop practical techniques to help oil and gas companies reclaim well sites that have reached the end of their lifespan, encouraging the growth of trees and shrubs compatible with the landscape.
-Since joining the institute, she has mentored over 30 students in applied research field operations.
+Since joining the centre, she has mentored over 30 students in applied research field operations.

 Dr. Bin Xu, NSERC Industrial Research Chair for Colleges in Peatland Restoration

-Joined the institute as the NSERC Industrial Research Chair in Peatland Restoration in 2013 leading research focused on the restoration of sensitive peatland ecosystems.
+Joined the centre as the NSERC Industrial Research Chair in Peatland Restoration in 2013 leading research focused on the restoration of sensitive peatland ecosystems.
 Bin received a PhD in Plant Biology from Southern Illinois University Carbondale.
 He has been involved in restoration projects of peatlands disturbed by oil and gas mining and peat harvesting in Alberta and in eastern Canada.
 Bin hopes to increase awareness of the importance of peatlands and find cost-effective ways to balance economic needs with those of the environment.

 Dr. Jean-Marie Sobze, Applied Research Chair in Plant and Seed Technologies